-- C. Effective four (4) pay-periods after commencement of this 2014-2017 MOA, in accord with, and in consideration of, the provisions of Section 425 (RETIREMENT OFFSET), Section 1901-1-A & B shall become null and void.
-At that time all represented employees shall contribute as retirement contributions an amount equal to one-half of the actuarially-determined normal cost of the applicable retirement formula.
+- A. Represented employees shall contribute as retirement contributions an amount equal to one-half of the actuarially-determined normal cost of the applicable retirement formula.
 Any required amounts in excess of the required member contribution shall be contributed consistent with the cost-sharing provisions set forth in Government Code 31631.5.
-Future increases or decreases in actuarially-determined normal retirement costs will be split equally between the employee and the County. - D. Pursuant to Section 414(h)(2) of the Internal Revenue Code, the County shall declare that it is "picking up" the entire required member contribution so as to cause the taxable income of each represented employee to be reduced by the amount of the "pick up."
+Future increases or decreases in actuarially-determined normal retirement costs will be split equally between the employee and the County. - B. Pursuant to Section 414(h)(2) of the Internal Revenue Code, the County shall declare that it is "picking up" the entire required member contribution so as to cause the taxable income of each represented employee to be reduced by the amount of the "pick up."
 Therefore, for taxation purposes, this "pick up" shall not be regarded as ordinary income in accordance with Section 414(h) of the United States Internal Revenue Code. - 2.
 DEFERRED COMPENSATION: For employees who participate in the County sponsored 401(k) deferred compensation plan, the County will match a part of employee's contribution, on a pay period basis, according to the following schedule: